Welcome to HuntGauge.com, a website about Hunting Videos. Here you will find the Who, What and Why of Hunt Gauge.

 If there was such a thing as a hunting coach, how would they make use of Hunting Videos or footage to coach and improve their hunting skills?
 Does this already happen with some Professional Hunters?

-Some viewers in a group may remember some aspect of how the HV video was made, it’s production, editing, clever use of video animations, choice of soundtrack, or terrible audio quality that could have either enhanced or detracted from the actual hunting story.
+Some viewers may remember some aspect of how the HV video was made, it’s production, editing, clever use of video animations, choice of soundtrack, or terrible audio quality that could have either enhanced or detracted from the actual hunting story.
 As they say… beauty is in the eye of the beholder, and this saying probably holds true of most HV’s when you consider how the video was made.
 Most people would agree that wildlife and nature documentaries made by the likes of the BBC and National Geographic (eg Blue Planet and Planet Earth) are beautifully made and a joy to watch while simultaneously educating the viewers.
 This is despite the fact that there is usually much more graphic animal-animal killing and animal suffering-footage than most Hunting Videos show.
 Much of what makes this sometimes very graphic content watchable is the clever use of storytelling and filmmaking techniques that often go unnoticed when watching any good video.
-Some questions I’m interested in exploring:
+Here are some questions I’m interested in exploring:

 When watching a Hunting Video, which parts do you see objectively (black or white) versus subjectively (grey)?